john-cd/rust_howto/bk/src/categories/data-structures/hashmap.md

 [![std][c~std~docs~badge]][c~std~docs]{{hi:std}}

 You can use a custom-defined type (typically a `struct`) as keys in a HashMap.
-It is useful when you need to associate data with complex, multi-component identifiers that don't fit naturally into a single primitive type like an integer or a string.
+It is useful to associate data with complex, multi-component identifiers that don't fit naturally into a single primitive type like an integer or a string.

 ```rust,editable
 {{#include ../../../crates/cats/data_structures/examples/hashmap/custom_type_as_key.rs:example}}